Key Points

 Do not trust that process documentation is always followed verbatim.
 Many processes, in practice, differ from documentation.

-Lean, sometimes called lean manufacturing, is the philosophy of taking the action of identifying non-value-added activities, then making changes to the process to either eliminate actions, combine actions, or minimize actions in an effort to decrease the amount of non-value-added activities within a process.
+Lean, sometimes called lean manufacturing, is the philosophy of taking the action of identifying non-value-added activities, and then making changes to the process to either eliminate actions, combine actions, or minimize actions to decrease the amount of non-value-added activities within a process.

 Good businesses are always looking for the non-value-added activities embedded within their processes, always keeping an eye out for how to reduce total cost, reduce lead times, and improve quality.
 They recognize that a value-added step today might be a non-value-added step tomorrow.